K-Subramanyam-01/GAINING-CONTROL-ACCESS-AND-PENETRATION-TESTING/README.md

 ## Overview

-This repository contains various cybersecurity projects focused on network security, penetration testing, and ethical hacking.
-One of the key projects in this repository is a client-server application designed to execute remote commands and capture keystrokes using a keylogger.
+This repository contains Cybersecurity project focused on network security, penetration testing, and ethical hacking.The project in this repository is a client-server application designed to execute remote commands and capture keystrokes using a keylogger and DOS attack for penetration testing.

 ### Description